Mergerfs – another good option to pool your SnapRAID disks

 The nice thing is that mergerfs provides create modes like AUFS.
 I like the default mode of epmfs, but it’s always nice to have options.
 I’m also using the minfreespace option with empfs so that I don’t overfill my data disks.
 So, in a nutshell this has even easier setup than mhddfs, and the benefits of create modes like AUFS.
 If it was kernel based, this would be the best combination of all pooling solutions.
 So far, it seems like it may be the current winner.

 This would pool all mounts in /mnt/data and present them at /storage.
-This defaults to using the eplfs mode and with the minfreespace option, my disks won’t fill past 20GB remaining.
+This defaults to using lfs (least free space) mode on created files and with the minfreespace option, so my disks won’t fill past 20GB remaining.
 I’m also using the fsname option so that my df -h is short and usable (otherwise, all the disks show up here and horrible wrapping occurs making the view challenging to use).

 I ran a couple of tests tonight on my pooled SnapRAID array, and it appears that mergerfs is faster than mhddfs and just as fast as AUFS.
 Here’s the outcome of writing a 20GB file over Samba to the server and then reading a different 20GB file back.
 As the graphs show there is a little “breathing” on the transfers, but reading and writing have no problem saturating a gigabit connection over Samba (an impressive feat).

 Note: There were times that this transfer exceeded 120MB/s, but it averaged around 105MB/s.
 Very impressive for a FUSE based pooling solution.